Rutgers CRNA Program

 - First-time test takers: 82% (For the last class graduating with an MSN – 2017)

 An average nurse anesthetist salary in New Jersey

-New Jersey CRNA salaries are about the same as the national average, ranging from $150 to $170.
+New Jersey CRNA salaries are above the national average around $185k.

 - Rural average: $174,214